himanverma/mailjet-laravel-driver/README.md

-This package introduces a new `mailjet` mail driver for Laravel that when selected will sent email via MailJest SEND API
+This package introduces a new `mailjet` mail driver for Laravel that when selected will send email via MailJet SEND API

 ## Installation